KashyapBhat/MyPathTowardsDataScience/README.md

 # MyPathTowardsDataScience

 Just a place to store ML/AI journey.
-This might help others who are keen about ML.
+This might help others who are keen about ml.
 Will keep all my findings/projects here in this repo.
-It can be good articles, good videos, projects that I will be working on.
+It can be good articles, good videos, projects that I will be working onand so on.

 ## My Projects